MEDIA & PR

 WHAT WE DO

-To deliver our work, we collaborate with and unite a range of partners including sport and education governing bodies, institutions, businesses and philanthropists.
+To deliver our feelgood February fundraiser, we collaborate with and unite a range of partners including sport and education governing bodies, charities, institutions, businesses and philanthropists.

-This instagram feed is updated by all the teams around the UK participating in Row Britannia for Sport Relief.
-Don't forget to use the #rowbritannia and tag us in your instagram photos
+This instagram feed is updated by all the teams around the UK participating in the annual BRIT Challenge.
+Don't forget to use #TheBRITChallenge and tag us in your instagram photos